 CBE is an emerging trend in education that has the potential to enhance learning outcomes and prepare students for the workforce.
-Many institutions, however, use CBE only for certain programmes or student groups rather than as a primary teaching method.
-Consequently, implementation is fragmented across institutions, with many differences in their programme methods.
+Many institutions, however, use CBE only for certain programs or student groups rather than as a primary teaching method.
+Consequently, implementation is fragmented across institutions, with many differences in their program methods.

 CBE in Elementary Schools